About the Project

 As Arizona came to lead the world with the highest COVID-19 infection rate, over a hundred people were reported dead each day.
 For each one of those people, there was a family devastated, like me, who was faced with going through their loved-one’s belongings and making decisions.

-These are being installed mainly at the Walter Art Gallery in Scottsdale but also in other satellite locations where I’ll host public events to distribute the suitcases.
-The community is invited to receive a suitcase at these events with the agreement to emotionally tend to that person’s memory and belongings.
-These intimate objects give us a chance to share our feelings and stories about those who
+These were initially installed mainly at the Walter Art Gallery in Scottsdale but also in other satellite locations where I hosted public events to distribute the suitcases.
+The community was invited to receive a suitcase at these events with the agreement to emotionally tend to that person’s memory and belongings.
+Additional exhibitions of this installation are currently in planning.

 I hope that these events and this work will be an opportunity for us to share in the grief we’ve experienced over the past year and a half.
 I hope it will give people the chance to think or talk about the person they miss.

 Throughout the original exhibit dates, I held several events I’m calling “Collective Grievings.”
 Throughout the pandemic, memorials and funerals have been put on hold “due to COVID’, delaying or suspending the grief of family and friends.
 For my own sister, her memorial didn’t take place until months after her death and then only local Seattle friends could attend.
 Only two family members, including myself, could be there.
 I learned how important gathering is to have a small sense of closure and how this suspension of collective grieving extends and silences our suffering.